-When I visited my college to set up my disability services file in April 2015 (read more about that here), my mom and I decided to stop by the Microsoft store at a nearby mall.
+When I visited my college to set up my disability services file in April 2015, my mom and I decided to stop by the Microsoft store at a nearby mall.
 When we walked in, we saw a desktop computer on display that had a distinctive camera attached and a bunch of items around it.
 Naturally, I decided to start playing with it, and discovered that there were several ways I could use it for accessibility.
 That computer was the HP Sprout, and it has helped me so much as a college student with low vision.
 Read on for my review of the HP Sprout for accessibility.

 What is the HP Sprout?

 The HP Sprout is a desktop PC that runs Windows 10 software.
 It can do anything that a standard desktop computer can do, including run applications, access the internet, and help with communication.
 However, the HP Sprout has many additional hardware and software capabilities built in that make it awesome for creative projects, as well as many accessibility features.
-I purchased the HP Sprout in August 2015 from the Microsoft store near my college- read more about why I brought a desktop computer to college here.
-The current model of the HP Sprout, called the HP Sprout Pro, costs $4439 and can be found on the HP website here.
+I purchased the HP Sprout in August 2015 from the Microsoft store near my college.

 I remember when I first played with the HP Sprout at the Microsoft store, I was really interested with the scanning function and how I could use it to create accessible materials.
-I prefer to receive my schoolwork digitally and wanted to find an easy way to scan in assignments so my professors didn’t have to think about making my assignments accessible- learn more about why I prefer my schoolwork digitally here.
-I also have used it to scan in photos and newspapers, which can be used in different applications- more on that in a minute.
+I prefer to receive my schoolwork digitally and wanted to find an easy way to scan in assignments so my professors didn’t have to think about making my assignments accessible.
+It’s also great for scanning in newspapers and text documents so I can enlarge them- more on that in a minute.

 Since there is a built-in 3D scanner, I can scan in other items besides paper.
-Most recently, I was working on a tactile model of a circuit using pipe cleaners and foam stickers and wanted to scan in what I had created- read more about creating tactile images here.
+Most recently, I was working on a tactile model of a circuit using pipe cleaners and foam stickers and wanted to scan in what I had created.
 All I had to do was set it down underneath the camera and it scanned in quickly and easily.
 I will add that room lighting can have some effect on the scanned image quality- when I was sitting in a room with natural light, the image came out a bit darker.

 HP Sprout Workspace